 Since the impedance of a transmission line can be directly proportional to the distance of the fault in a line due to the simple series model, it helps in identifying fault location.
 This type of protection is known as distance protection or under-impedance protection.
 In practice, the word 'under' is dropped and now it is simply called impedance protection.

-In the case of a double-end feed system or parallel lines or a ring main system, a fault gets fed from both sides.
-To be selective, the protection must be sensitive to the direction of the fault power flow.
-The protection scheme which exhibits such property is termed as a directional protection scheme.
+Directional protection scheme becomes functional in the case of a double-end feed system or parallel lines or a ring main system, where a fault gets fed from both sides.
+From the selection perspective, this type of protection is sensitive enough to detect the direction of the fault power flow.

 There are other situations where it becomes necessary to use a directional scheme to supervise overcurrent schemes.
 Since directional protection units are much more costly and need the provision of power transformers, they should be used only when necessarily needed.